galanodel2010/ee462/Project_3/README.md

 **NOTE:** You can also utilize your simulation models for component selection where necessary.

-## Part E: Loss characterisation and efficiency calculation
+## Part E: Loss characterization and efficiency calculation

 1. Calculate **semiconductor device power losses** using simulation outputs, and device datasheet parameters.
-Explain each method, paramater, approximation and indicate any external source you used.
+Explain each method, parameter, approximation and indicate any external source you used.
 It is highly advised to use **application notes** published by semiconductor device manufacturers.
-2. Find the **efficiency** of the motor drive system ar rated conditions.
+2. Find the **efficiency** of the motor drive system at the rated conditions.
 Discuss the results you found.

 **NOTES:**
 * There are several ways for loss calculation.
 Getting accurate results takes too much effort.
 Therefore, use approximate methods from applications notes.
-* The aim of this project is not designing the most optimum or the most efficienct motor drive system.
+* The aim of this project is not designing the most optimum or the most efficient motor drive system.
 Whenever you think the performance of the motor drive is not good, comment on it and discuss how it can be improved.
 Do not try to soap down.
-* If you find unrealistic values (for example 10% efficieny), go back to your design.
+* If you find unrealistic values (for example 10% efficiency), go back to your design.
 Either you made a critical mistake in the design, or your calculations are not accurate.

 # Part IV :(20 pts)